 We have zero tolerance for fraudulent or corrupt conduct by councillors, employees, volunteers, contractors or suppliers, and we support the reporting of alleged wrongdoing.

-If you suspect fraudulent or corrupt conduct, you can make a report directly to us, contact the Public Sector Commission or the Corruption and Crime Commission.
+If you suspect fraudulent or corrupt conduct, you can make a report directly the Public Sector Commission, the Corruption and Crime Commission or to City of Melville.

 The Public Sector Commission and Corruption and Crime Commission have the necessary powers and authority to investigate and make properly informed and considered findings about alleged or suspected misconduct by individual elected members or employees of a local government, and to do so in accordance with the rules of natural justice.